capncapes/capncapes.github.io/_posts/2021-08-24-average-color-universe.md

 ---
 layout: post
-title: "The Average Color of the Universe"
+title: "The average color of the universe"
 date: 2021-08-24 11:32:00 -0400
 featured_image: {
   src: "average-color-universe.jpeg",